Aylesbury: Administrative history

 Aylesbury was made a borough by a charter from Mary I in 1554, which gave the town the right to elect two members of parliament and to establish a council to govern itself.
 The right to establish a council was opposed by the prominent local landowner Thomas Pakington, and it seems likely that this element of the charter was not put into effect at that time.
 In 1650, following the English Civil War, the town did establish a degree of self-government under the auspices of the 1554 charter.
 However, in 1664, in the aftermath of the Restoration, the town's short-lived council was abolished and the rights it had held reverted to the Pakington family which had exercised them prior to the civil war.
 Thereafter the town was governed by its vestry in the same way as most rural areas, although it remained a parliamentary constituency.

-In 1849 a local board of health was established to govern the town.
+In 1849, a local board of health was established to govern the town.
 This board was replaced by Aylesbury Urban District Council in 1894, which was subsequently given municipal borough status on 1 January 1917, becoming Aylesbury Borough Council.
 The borough council was awarded a coat of arms in 1964.

-In 1974 Aylesbury Borough Council merged with several neighbouring districts to become Aylesbury Vale.
+In 1974, Aylesbury Borough Council merged with several neighbouring districts to become Aylesbury Vale.
 No successor parish was initially created for Aylesbury, and it became an unparished area, directly administered by Aylesbury Vale District Council.
 The civil parish of Aylesbury was re-established in 2001, with its parish council taking the name Aylesbury Town Council.
-From 2001 to 2020 there were therefore three tiers of local government covering the town, at parish, district, and county level.
+From 2001 to 2020, there were therefore three tiers of local government covering the town, at parish, district and county level.

-Aylesbury Vale District Council was abolished in 2020, merging with Buckinghamshire County Council and other district councils to become a unitary authority called Buckinghamshire Council.
-Since 1 April 2020, when Buckinghamshire Council came into being, it has been responsible for almost all statutory local government functions across the county.
+Aylesbury Vale District Council was abolished in 2020, merging with Buckinghamshire County Council and other district councils, to become a unitary authority called Buckinghamshire Council on 1 April 2020.
+Since then, it has been responsible for almost all statutory local government functions across the county.